trsampson2/MechaCar_Statistical_Analysis/README.md

 The t-test for Lot 3 shows that there is sufficience evidence to accept the null, the two means are not statistically similar.
 It's p-vaule is 0.04.

+## Study Design: MechaCar vs Competition

+In today's time, customers are very interested in cost, safety, maintenance costs, and highway fuel efficiency.
+I would test a null hypothesis of the cost of the car has no statistical significance to the highway fuel efficiency and maintenance costs of the car.
+The alternative hypothesis is that the cost has a great deal to do with the statistical significance to the highway fuel efficiency and maintaince costs of the car.
+I would use a simple linear regression test to for each variable to test the hypothesis.
+I would use linear regression because I want to know how these variables interact to predict the value of the dependent variable.
+The data that would be needed for these tests are the costs, average fuel efficency, and average maintenance costs for a wide variety of vehicles, (cars, trucks, SUVs).